 Coordinator of Guitar Studies, Adjunct Associate Professor

-Lars Frandsen was a student of the late Leif Christensen, who was a pioneer in the rediscovery of 19th-century guitar literature and a strong advocate of its historical performance practice.
-A graduate of the Royal Academy of Music in London, Yale University, and Eastman School of Music, Mr. Frandsen holds a doctoral degree in performance and literature.
-He was the assistant to renowned lute player Paul O'Dette while at Eastman, where he also studied in master classes and doctoral seminars with forte-pianist Malcolm Bilson.
-In addition, Lars has performed in master classes conducted by John Williams, David Russell, and Manuel Barruecco.
+Lars Frandsen was a student of the late Leif Christensen, a preeminent pioneer in the rediscovery of the nineteenth-century guitar literature and a strong advocate of its historical performance practice.
+A graduate of the Royal Academy of Music in London, Yale University, and the Eastman School of Music, Lars Frandsen holds a doctoral degree in performance and literature.
+He was the assistant to the renowned lute player Paul O'Dette while at Eastman, where he also studied in master classes and doctoral seminars with equally well-renowned forte-pianist Malcolm Bilson.
+In addition, Lars has performed several times in master classes conducted by John Williams, David Russell, and Manuel Barruecco.
 Lars was the first guitarist to play and coach chamber music (during five consecutive concert seasons) at the Apple Hill Summer School, where he taught and performed with members of the New York Philharmonic and London, Chicago, and Boston Symphony Orchestras.
 Lars has performed in a variety of venues such as Avery Fisher Hall at Lincoln Center, Walt Whitman Theatre in Brooklyn, and Dukes Hall in London, and he has recorded world music for CBS records in India.

 Lars directs the classical guitar program at the Conservatory of Music of Brooklyn College at the City University of New York, where he has taught for nearly twenty years.
 He also directs the theory and ear training program at the Manhattan Campus of Nyack College.
 He is an associate professor at both colleges.

 Lars founded the Brooklyn Guitar Quartet with Jesse Miller.